RedisLabs/spark-redis/doc/dataframe.md

 ### Infer schema

+`inferSchema`.
 Guess schema from data for known types.
 If Spark-Redis cannot detect the type of a column, it will fallback to `String`.
 Disabled by default.
 ```scala
 val loadedDf = spark.read.format("org.apache.spark.sql.redis")